List of SpongeBob SquarePants characters: Mr. Krabs

 Eugene Krabs (voiced by Clancy Brown) is a red crab who lives in an anchor-shaped house with his daughter Pearl, who is a whale.
 He dislikes spending money but will go to great lengths to make Pearl very happy.
 Mr. Krabs owns and operates the Krusty Krab restaurant where SpongeBob and Squidward work.
 He is self-content, cunning, and very obsessed with the value and essence of money.
 He tends to worry much more about his riches than about the needs of his employees.
-Having served in the navy, he speaks like a stereotypical pirate and loves sailing, whales, sea shanties.
+Having served in the navy, he speaks like a stereotypical pirate and loves sailing, whales and sea shanties.

 Plankton and Karen

 Sheldon Plankton (voiced by Mr. Lawrence) and Karen Plankton (voiced by Jill Talley) are the owners of the Chum Bucket, an unsuccessful restaurant located across the street from the Krusty Krab.
 Their business is a commercial failure because they sell mostly inedible foods made from chum.
 Plankton is a small dark green planktonic copepod and the self-proclaimed archenemy of Mr. Krabs.
-His ultimate goal is to steal Krabs' secret formula for Krabby Patties, run the Krusty Krab out of business, and take over the oceanic world, but he never permanently succeeds, usually due to either SpongeBob and/or Krabs' efforts, his own incompetence and immaturity, or his own small size (except, temporarily, in The SpongeBob SquarePants Movie).
+His ultimate goal is to steal Krabs' secret formula for Krabby Patties, run the Krusty Krab out of business, and take over the world, but he never permanently succeeds, usually due to either SpongeBob and/or Krabs' efforts, his own incompetence and immaturity, or his own small size (except, temporarily, in The SpongeBob SquarePants Movie).
 Plankton is a skilled inventor and possesses a Napoleon complex due to his short stature.
 Karen is Plankton's own invention, a waterproof supercomputer who is more competent than Plankton, being the brains behind most of his evil plans to steal Krabs' secret recipe.
 She is married to Plankton and usually takes residence in the Chum Bucket laboratory.
 Karen speaks with a pronounced Midwestern American accent.